etiamz/optiscope/README.md

 From the optimality section, you remember that optimal reduction shares all explicit & virtual redexes -- if they are constructed "in the same way".
 This is the exact reason why we need to passe the `token` parameter to every side-effectfull function: we trick Optiscope to make it think that, given that the side-effecting redexes are constructed differently, it must repeatedly re-evaluate them each time it focuses on them; otherwise, it would just "cache" their results, once they are executed for the first time.
 Since the reduction strategy is fixed, it is safe to rely on Optiscope performing side effects in the exact order we wrote them.

 Finally, notice that `my_strcmp` & `is_palindrome` are both pure functions used as mere program subroutines.
 In fact, we use pure native functions quite extensively in [`tests.c`](tests.c), which allowed us to test Optiscope on a variety of classical algorithms, such as functional quicksort & the Ackermann function.
-Naturally, this opens another path for investigation: what if we delegate some CPU-bound computation to native functions & ask the optimal machine to efficiently share those computations?
+Naturally, this opens another path for investigation: what if we delegate some CPU-bound computation to native functions & aske the optimal machine to efficiently share those computations?

 ## Rules for side effects